Managing Thanksgiving Sober

-If you’re American, or American-adjacent, chances are you have plans tomorrow to chow down on some delicious, homemade eats.
+If you’re American, or American-adjacent, chances are you have plans to celebrate Thanksgiving with some delicious, homemade eats.
 Whether it’s “Friendsgiving” or a full-blown family gathering, Thanksgiving can be a triggering occasion for sober folks.

 If you are invited to a Thanksgiving celebration that you know will have booze, you may already be wondering how you’re going to get through it with your sobriety intact.
 The good news is that you are not alone and you can certainly do it.